meowwwls/when-in-rome-mou-theme/README.md

-# When in Rome — Custom Theme for Mou Text Editor
+# When in Rome — Custom Theme for Mou Markdown Editor

 ![When in Rome theme preview](img/rome_theme_preview.png)

 ## [DOWNLOAD](When in Rome.txt)

+## About the Theme

 **When in Rome** is a custom theme for the [Mou](http://25.io/mou/) Markdown editor.
 This is *not* a custom style sheet and will not affect live preview or any HTML or PDF exports.